ustunb/ctfdist/README.md

 # ctfdist

-`ctfdist` is a package to repair classification models with disparate impact.
+`ctfdist` is a package to repair classification models that perform differently on the basis of protected attributes (e.g., gender, age group).

 **Highlights**

 - works with any binary classification model
-- does not require training a new classification model
+- repairs disparities without training a new model
-- can repair performance disparities for different fairness metrics (e.g., diff in TPR, FPR, Equalized Odds etc.)
+- address popular fairness criteria (e.g., group-specific differences in TPR, FPR, equalized odds)
-- can repair performance disparities for multiple groups
+- can be used to address disparities for more than 2 protected groups

 **Paper**